HUST-Keep-Lin/PlantGenoANN/README.md

 # 3. Install dependencies
 pip install -r requirements.txt
 ```

-Markdown
+The model requires the `mamba-ssm` and `causal-conv1d` libraries for the core backbone.

 ## 🚀 Quick Start (Usage)

 You can use PlantGenoANN in two ways: by directly interacting with the model in Python for sequence analysis, or by running the complete pipeline script to generate standard annotation files.

 ### 1. Direct Model Inference (Python)
-The model requires the `mamba-ssm` and `causal-conv1d` libraries for the core backbone.
 You can retrieve both genomic feature probabilities and sequence embeddings using the following snippet:

 ```python
 import torch